Physical Analogue Kolmogorov-Arnold Networks based on Reconfigurable Nonlinear-Processing Units: Introduction

 This shift in representation has important hardware implications.
 Whereas current AI hardware is optimized for linear, matrix-style MAC computations, KANs - in contrast to MLPs - devote a significant fraction of their computation to nonlinear operations such as univariate spline evaluations.
 As a result, reduced model size does not necessarily translate into higher energy efficiency, motivating a careful energy analysis.
 Recent studies have proposed hardware acceleration of KAN models, including digital implementations using look-up tables (LUTs) \cite{KAN_digital_hardware_LUTs, Hoang2025} and compute-in-memory architectures that map KAN edge functions to piecewise-linear segments evaluated directly in hardware \cite{Sudarshan2025}.
 Beyond purely digital acceleration, photonic approaches have also been proposed, mapping KAN edge nonlinearities to integrated optical building blocks such as Mach-Zehnder interferometers and ring-assisted MZI units \cite{Sozos2026, PhotonicKAN}.
-More recently, a fully analog KAN concept based on negative-differential-resistance tunnel-diode characteristics has been introduced and evaluated using simulated device I-V curves combined with surrogate/spline fitting \cite{Li2025}.
+More recently, a fully analogue KAN concept based on negative-differential-resistance tunnel-diode characteristics has been introduced and evaluated using simulated device I-V curves combined with surrogate/spline fitting \cite{Li2025}.
 These developments motivate a complementary direction: implementing KAN nonlinearities via physical computing, i.e., leveraging the intrinsic properties of matter to compute directly in the physical domain.
 We have articulated such perspectives in the context of “intelligent matter” \cite{Kaspar2021} and computation with physical dynamical systems \cite{Jaeger2023}.
 See also \cite{Liang2024, Kasai2022} for reviews of physical reservoir computing with emerging electronics and Momeni \textit{et al.} for a review of training strategies for physical neural networks, spanning both simulation-based (digital-twin) workflows and experimental demonstrations across physical platforms \cite{Momeni2025}.
 From this viewpoint, a promising route toward efficient KAN hardware is to develop scalable physical computing primitives that realize trainable nonlinear edge functions natively through tunable device physics, rather than through LUT-style emulation or circuit-level approximations.
+As this manuscript was being completed, we became aware of the contemporaneous preprint by Taglietti \textit{et al.}~\cite{Taglietti2026}, which independently explores physical KAN implementations using reconfigurable nonlinear silicon devices, further underscoring the timeliness of hardware-native nonlinear edge functions.
+Distinctively, we develop a complementary RNPU-based analogue KAN platform in which each edge processor composes multiple RNPUs to realize richer nonlinear edge functions; we further demonstrate device-to-device robustness, pruning for compact deployment under resource constraints, and quantitative mixed-signal energy, latency, and area analyses, including peripheral circuitry, to identify system-level overheads and bottlenecks.